Genesis (band): 1972–1974: Foxtrot and Selling England by the Pound

 Following rehearsals in a dance school in Shepherd's Bush, Genesis recorded Foxtrot at Island Studios in August and September 1972.
+Hackett, exhausted from the Nursery Cryme tour and feeling like he wasn't contributing enough material to the group, offered to leave, but was reassured by the band that they liked his lead guitar playing and wanted him to stay.
 During the early sessions, disagreements between Charisma and Anthony contributed to the end of his association with Genesis.
 After two replacement engineers were tried out, the band settled on John Burns and a new producer, Dave Hitchcock.

 The album features the 23-minute track "Supper's Ready", a suite of various musical segments.
 The track included an opening acoustic piece, a Gabriel-penned song called "Willow Farm" and a piece derived from a jam by Banks, Rutherford and Collins called "Apocalypse in 9/8".
 Other songs were the science-fiction-themed "Watcher of the Skies" and the property-development-themed "Get 'Em Out by Friday".
 Foxtrot was released in on 15 September 1972 and reached No. 12 in the UK.
 It fared even better in Italy, where it went to No. 1.
 Foxtrot was well received by critics.
 Chris Welch of Melody Maker thought Foxtrot was "a milestone in the group's career", "an important point of development in British group music" and that Genesis had reached "a creative peak".
 Stephen Thomas Erlewine thought Foxtrot marked the first time "Genesis attacked like a rock band, playing with a visceral power".

 The Foxtrot tour covered Europe and North America from September 1972 to August 1973.
 Gabriel surprised the other members of the band at the National Stadium in Dublin on 28 September 1972 by wearing a costume on stage, following a suggestion by Charisma booking agent Paul Conroy.
 He went off stage during an instrumental section in "The Musical Box" and reappeared in his wife's red dress and a fox's head.
 The incident resulted in front cover reports in the music press, allowing the band to double their performance fee.
 In December 1972 Stratton Smith organised the band's first gigs in the US, with a show at Brandeis University in Waltham, Massachusetts and one at Philharmonic Hall in New York City with openers String Driven Thing, in aid of the United Cerebral Palsy Fund.
 They were well received despite the band complaining of technical issues.
 Gabriel's costumes expanded in the following months to include fluorescent face paint and a cape fitted with bat wings for "Watcher of the Skies", several guises throughout "Supper's Ready" and a mask of an old man for "The Musical Box".
 An album of recordings from the following UK leg, initially recorded for the American radio programme King Biscuit Flower Hour, was released as Genesis Live in July 1973.
 It reached No. 9 in the UK and No. 105 in the US.